msalemor/agentic-intro-autogen/README.md

 # Introduction to Agentic AI solutions with AutoGen

-## 1.0 - What is Agentic System
+## 1.0 - What is Agentic AI

-An agentic system is an autonomous artificial intelligence designed to operate independently, making decisions and performing tasks without human intervention.
+Agentic AI refers to AI systems that can act autonomously, adapt in real-time, and solve multi-step problems based on context and objectives, going beyond simple question-answering or content generation.

 ## 2.0 - What is AutoGen (0.5.1)

-A framework for building AI agents and applications.
+AutoGen is an open-source programming framework for building AI agents and facilitating cooperation among multiple agents to solve tasks.
+AutoGen aims to provide an easy-to-use and flexible framework for accelerating development and research on agentic AI.
+It offers features such as agents that can converse with other agents, LLM and tool use support, autonomous and human-in-the-loop workflows, and multi-agent conversation patterns.

 Reference:
 - [AutoGen](https://microsoft.github.io/autogen/stable/index.html)